 In fact, as CAMERA told Hill staff, While Tlaib is apparently the first Palestinian-American woman in the U.S. Congress; she is not the first Palestinian-American in that legislative body.
 Congressman Justin Amash, whose father is Palestinian, has served in Congress since 2011.
 Republican John E. Sununu served a dozen years, starting in 1997.
 His father descends from Greek Orthodox Christians from Jerusalem.

 And the very first Palestinian member of Congress—albeit someone who was not Palestinian Arab—was John Hans Krebs, who served in California’s 17th district from 1974-79.
-Krebs was born in British-ruled Mandate Palestine.
+Krebs was born in Berlin and moved to British-ruled Mandate Palestine as a child in 1933.

 On May 17, 2019, The Hill commendably changed its report to note that Tlaib is the “first Palestinian-American woman to serve in Congress.”